kinjo/geed/README.md

 Geed
 ====

-When you want to insert the comments to any functions defined in a.c, b.c and z.c, you will open the files and edit them usually.
-But Geed will do that at a time.
+When you want to insert the comments to any functions defined in a.c, b.c, d.c and z.c, you try to open and edit the files many times.
+But, Geed will do that at a time.

 Geed generates the ed commands to insert, replace and delete any lines scattered in several files.
 After that Ed will do them.